nils2/DL2-ZeroVis/joy.md

 In this study, we leverage t-Distributed Stochastic Neighbor Embedding (T-SNE) (Van der Maaten et al., 2008), a non-linear dimensionality reduction technique that is particularly adept at preserving local structure within high-dimensional datasets.
 T-SNE calculates the similarity of data points in the high-dimensional space and then maps it to a lower-dimensional space.
 It uses gradient descent to minimizes the Kullback-Leibler (KL) divergence between the high and low-dimensional representations with respect to the locations of the points in the map.
 The output is a two- or three-dimensional representation of the data that can be easily visualized, preserving the structure and relationships inherent in the high-dimensional data space as much as possible.
 This dimensionality reduction algorithm is used to visualize nonlinear relations between the image embeddings, allowing for an better analysis of the retrieved tokens from the FROMAGe model.

 ## Conclusion
-## Novel Contributions
-Our novel contributions include:
-* Building upon the foundational paper that introduced FROMAGe, by offering novel insights into its visual arithmetic capabilities.
-Our findings will illustrate whether the model can successfully execute complex visual arithmetic operations, thereby broadening our comprehension of FROMAGe's functionality and potential applications.
-* Evaluating the impact of latent few-shot in-context learning abilities of large language models (LLMs) on visual arithmetic.
-By investigating Chain-of-Thought reasoning on a task and modality that these LLMs are not trained on, we present the in-context abilities from a unique viewpoint divergent from previous literature.
-Our research discloses how the model effectively generalizes from limited examples, markedly enhancing the efficiency and precision of visual arithmetic operations.
-* Demonstrating the influence of multimodal inputs on visual arithmetic.
-We furnish a deeper understanding of the interaction between different modalities in multimodal models, especially in tasks they are not trained on.
-The insights derived from this exploration bear significant implications for how multimodal models should be trained and utilized.

 ## Individual Contributions